huangyingting/copilot-cs/README.md

 dotnet new webapi -n Api -f net7.0

+how to add dotnet project to existing solution dotnet sln copilot-cs.sln add Api/Api.csproj

+what is the dotnet command to reference another project dotnet add Api/Api.csproj reference Library/Library.cspibrary.csproj

 create an asp.net core 7.0 webapi project, and expose QuickSort as a REST API

 can you rewrite to use json input?